sanhitamj/fraud_detection_events/README.md

 ### Feature Selection

-To train the model, 250MB of JSON data was provided by the company.
+To train the model to predict fraud or not-fraud, 250MB of JSON data (14000+ rows) was provided by the company.
 The dataset is structured with users labeled in several classes, but importantly, the known fraud events are labeled.
 The event training data has 43 features, many of which are not useful for predicting fraud.

-To determine the principle features to include in our model training set, we determined individual feature separation distance between fraudn and non-fraud events.
+To determine the principle features to include in our model training set, we determined individual feature separation distance between fraud and non-fraud events.
 For example, if Feature 1 has a mean value of 2 for fraud events and a mean value of 20 for non-fraud events, we consider this separation 10X and is a good feature to use for model fitting.
+We used features for which separation is more than 1.5X.

 ![Ratio for fraud to not-fraud](images/feature_imp.png)